Nucleus modules have a Viewer view and a Settings view. Control panel extensions have a Settings view only.

 element,

-can merge style sheets, and will use the minified versions of your style sheets when configured to do so.
+can prevent duplicates, and will use the minified versions of your style sheets when configured to do so.

 The